In this article, we help to dispel and demystify some of the most common myths around car insurance.

 6. Private and commercial car insurance is the same

-This is again untrue.
+Once again, this is not true.
 One of the factors insurance companies take into account when assessing a request for cover is whether the vehicle in question will be used in a private or public capacity, for personal or business use.

 When assessing risk, insurers most frequently look at what's called 'exposure', which assesses a vehicle's susceptibility to risk.
 For example, a commercial vehicle that travels 40,000 kilometres per annum will be more 'exposed' than that of a private vehicle travelling half that as there'll be more potential for loss, theft or damage to the vehicle.